bep/gognutil/README.md

 ## Building and running

 If you have `make` installed, just run `make`.
 The executale will be built to `bin`.
 Here it sits alongside scripts for running the single commands.
-They are named as theyr GNU counterparts, so if you place `bin` in the path before `/usr/bin`, these will be used instead.
+They are named as their GNU counterparts, so if you place `bin` in the path before `/usr/bin`, these will be used instead.

 You can of course also just run it as a CLI with `bin/gognutil`.